SysManSquad/sysmansquadblogdev/content/posts/2021-04-27-working-around-nps-limitations-for-aadj-windows-devices/index.md

                             <li>
                               Reverses the process and removes any dummy computer objects in AD that no longer exist in Autopilot<ul>
                                 <li>
-                                  <strong>This step is potentially dangerous. </strong>Because of that, I added comments in the script above (line 63) and added <em>-WhatIf</em> as further risk control.
+                                  **This step is potentially dangerous. **Because of that, I added comments in the script above (line 63) and added *-WhatIf* as further risk control.
                                 </li>
                               </ul>
                             </li>